MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Development Kit
 The development kit provides a ready-for-development environment with minimal configuration needed.
-The environment is made up of the following:
-A WebSphere Liberty profile application server with MobileFirst Server deployed onto it.
-It is pre-configured with an  "mfp" runtime and uses a pre-configured file system-based Apache Derby database.

 The Development Kit consists of: MobileFirst Server, MobileFirst Developer Command-line Interface (CLI), MobileFirst Operations Console and the MobileFirst client SDKs.

-## IBM MobileFirst Platform Foundation components

 ### MobileFirst Platform Foundation Development Kit Installer
 The Installer can be downloaded ahead of time and be used for "offline situations", where Internet connectivity is not available.
 The Installer  pre-packages the MobileFirst Server, The MobileFirst Developer CLI and the MobileFirst client SDKs for manual installation.

 > To download the installer, visit the [downloads]({{site.baseurl}}/downloads/) page.

+## MobileFirst Platform Foundation components

 ### MobileFirst Server
-MobileFirst Server is a set of Web Application Archive (.war) files that can be deployed to the following application servers: Tomcat, WebSphere Liberty profile and WebSphere Full profile.

-The MobileFirst Server is installed as a stand-alone server and provides the following scripts in its **scripts** folder:

-`.sh` scripts are for Linux and Mac.
-`.cmd` scripts are for Windows.

-- `console.[sh|cmd]`: Open the local MobileFirst Console
-- `run.[sh|cmd]`: Run the local MobileFirst Server with trailing Liberty Server messages
-- `start.[sh|cmd]`: Run the local MobileFirst Server in background mode
-- `stop.[sh|cmd]`: Stop the currenet local MobileFirst Server instance
+As part of the Development Kit, the MobileFirst Server is provided pre-deployed on a WebSphere Liberty profile application server.
+The server is pre-configured with an "mfp" runtime and uses a filesystem-based Apache Derby database.

 > To download and install the MobileFirst Server, visit the [downloads]({{site.base}}/downloads/) page.

-> Learn more about the MobileFirst Server in the user documentation.
+If using MobileFirst Server on IBM Containers, see the [Using Foundation Tile]() tutorial.

 #### Adding the MobileFirst Server to Eclipse
 The MobileFirst Server can be integrated into the Eclipse IDE, allowing to quickly starting and stopping of the development server.